-Fold of 1 inch one each side of the white rectangle.
+Fold 1 inch on each side of the white rectangle.
 Add some glue and glue to the top of the background sheet.

 Cut the tissue paper in a rectangle 6 by 4 inches.
 Also, cut the pipe cleaner in half.

 Fold the tissue back and forth like a fan.